Egg-Free Gingerbread Cookies Recipe

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-This dough is very strait forward to make!
+This dough is very straightforward to make!
 Just mix the dry ingredients together in a bowl.
 Next, beat the butter and sugar and add the other wet ingredients.
-Then add the dry ingredients and mix until just combine.
+Then, add the dry ingredients and mix until combined.

-The dough is sticky once it’s all beaten together in your mixing bowl and therefore, it absolutely MUST be chilled for at least 30 minutes.
+The dough is sticky once it’s all beaten together in your mixing bowl; therefore, it must be chilled for at least 30 minutes.

 After chilling the dough, roll it out until about 1/4-inch thick.
-It’s okay to flour your hands, rolling pin, work surface, if you see that the dough is still a bit sticky.
+It’s okay to flour your hands, rolling pin, and work surface if you see that the dough is still a bit sticky.
 The flour spots on top of your shaped cookie dough will bake off.

-The baking time might vary depending on the side of the cookies.
-For cookies with slightly crispy edges and tender centers, bake they look slightly puffed and set.
+The baking time might vary depending on the size of the cookies.
+For cookies with slightly crispy edges and tender centers, bake them until they look slightly puffed and set.
 Keep in mind that the longer the cookies bake, the harder and crunchier they’ll be.

 Decorate your cookies as your heart desires!
 I like to use my eggless royal icing recipe.
-If you want you can tint the icing with a couple drops of food coloring to jazz things up, too.
-My kids LOVES to do this themself!
+If you want, you can tint the icing with a couple of drops of food coloring to jazz things up, too.
+My kids LOVE to do this themself!

-When it comes to cookie decoration I like to keep it simple! so these are my favorite easy ways to decorate eggless gingerbread cookies:
+When it comes to cookie decorating, I like to keep it simple!
+So these are my favorite easy ways to decorate eggless gingerbread cookies:

 - Eggless Royal icing